Home

 Since obesity is a major cause for severe sleep apnea, bariatric surgery has the potential to significantly reduce the patient's weight and to improve sleep apnea.
 However, there are also some side effects.

-Fortunately, this surgery has the significant advantage of treating other health problems associated with obesity, such as diabetes and cardiovascular disease.
+Fortunately, bariatric surgery has the significant advantage of treating other health problems associated with obesity, such as diabetes and cardiovascular disease.

 You can consider bariatric surgery if you have Body Mass Index (BMI) > 40.

-5. the third category includes surgery that directly alters the upper airway to reduce obstruction of breathing during sleep, such as:
+Surgery that directly alters the upper airway to reduce obstruction of breathing during sleep

-Bottom line...There really is no better severe sleep apnea treatment out there besides CPAP.
-Well, a surgery, even a tracheostomy, but I personally would have to give the CPAP a REALLY, really good try before I choose that route.
+Regarding surgery, I personally would have to give the CPAP a REALLY, really good try before I choose this route.

-Of course there are some people who simply will never be able to make CPAP work, and therefore a tracheotomy or bariatric surgery is a saver.
+Of course there are some people who simply will never be able to make CPAP work, and therefore a surgery, even a tracheotomy or bariatric surgery, is a saver.